Do You Need a Deed to Sell a House in Texas?

 - Deed: The document that officially transfers ownership.

-For example, when buying a house in Texas, the deed must be recorded with the county.
+For example, the deed must be recorded with the county when buying a house in Texas.
 This updates the title to show the new owner.

 Can Property Be Sold with Existing Liens or Encumbrances?

 Selling property in Texas with liens or encumbrances is possible, but it can be tricky.
-A lien is a legal claim on the property because of unpaid debts.
-Encumbrances include things like easements, which are restrictions on how the property is used.
+A lien is a legal claim on the property due to unpaid debts.
+Encumbrances include easements, which are restrictions on how the property is used.

 When selling a house, here’s how these issues can affect the sale: